Phuket for AmericansCan Americans Buy?

 The Short Answer

 Yes.
 Americans can legally own property in Phuket.
-But the ownership structure you choose determines your legal security, ability to sell, ability to pass the asset to heirs, and exposure to Thai legal risk.
 There are two legally sound structures and one illegal one that is still actively marketed.
+Getting this decision wrong is expensive and often difficult to unwind.

 Structure 1 — Condominium Freehold

 Under the Thai Condominium Act, foreigners can own condo units outright in their personal name.
-Full Chanote title deed, no expiry date, no Thai partner required.
-The 49% foreign quota rule means that in any condo building, foreigners can hold a maximum of 49% of total saleable floor area.
-The remaining 51% must be Thai-owned.
+Full Chanote title, no expiry, no Thai partner.
+The 49% foreign quota: foreigners can collectively hold maximum 49% of total saleable floor area in any building.
+To register freehold title, purchase funds must have been transferred from abroad in foreign currency — your Thai bank issues a Foreign Exchange Transaction (FET) form.
+Keep permanently.

 Structure 2 — Leasehold Villa

-Some buyers attempt to hold freehold land through a Thai company where the foreigner controls the company and Thai nominees hold majority shares.
-This arrangement is explicitly prohibited under the Thai Land Code Act and the Foreign Business Act.
+Holding freehold land through a Thai company with Thai nominee shareholders is explicitly prohibited under the Thai Land Code Act and Foreign Business Act.
 Thailand actively prosecutes nominee structures as of 2025.
-Foreign buyers using them face criminal exposure — not just civil risk.
-Do not use this structure under any circumstances.
+Criminal exposure — not just civil risk.
+Do not use this structure.

 The Chanote Title — The Only Grade to Accept

-The Chanote (Nor Sor 4 Jor) is the highest land title grade in Thailand: GPS-surveyed, publicly registered, fully transferable.
-For any purchase — condo or leasehold — verify the underlying land has Chanote title.
-Your Thai lawyer verifies this at the Land Department as part of due diligence (3–7 business days).
-Do not accept verbal assurances from any developer or agent.
+Chanote (Nor Sor 4 Jor) is the highest land title grade in Thailand: GPS-surveyed, publicly registered, fully transferable.
+For any purchase, verify the underlying land has Chanote title.
+Your independent Thai lawyer verifies this at the Land Department (3–7 business days).

 Condo FreeholdFull title, personal nameLegalApartments, resort condos